energinet-open-incubator/innersource-collaboration/meeting-docs/workingroup-minutes-template.md

 ## Agenda

 - (if new attendees)
-  - Roundtable introductions - name, where from, nature of interest in project origin.
+  - Roundtable introductions - name, where from, nature of interest in Project-Origin.
   - Explain the purpose of this working group.
-- [ ] Review status of in-flight work from the [internal project board] [project board internal].
+- [ ] Review status of in-flight work from the [Project-Origin backlog](https://github.com/orgs/project-origin/projects/6/views/1) [project board internal].
-- [ ] Review status of in-flight work from the [Collaboration project board] [project board collaboration platform].
+- [ ] Review status of in-flight work from the [Collaboration Platform Backlog](https://github.com/orgs/project-origin/projects/2/views/1) [project board collaboration platform].
 - [ ]  Fill in a summary of items on the project board
 - [ ] Empty the “Done” column on the project board.
 - [ ] Ensure that any new attendees have a meaningful way to get involved.